rags/toggle-test/README.md

 Toggle Test [![Build Status](https://travis-ci.org/rags/toggle-test.png?branch=master)](https://travis-ci.org/rags/toggle-test)
 ===========

-Toggle Test allows you quick between test and source files.
-This is a very useful feature to have when you are [TDD](http://en.wikipedia.org/wiki/Test-driven_development)ing.
+Toggle Test allows you to quickly switch between test and test subject.
+This is a very useful tool to have when you are [TDD](http://en.wikipedia.org/wiki/Test-driven_development)ing.
-Test Toggle is similar to test toggle functionality provided by IntelliJ/pycharm/resharper.
+Test Toggle is similar to test toggle functionality provided by IntelliJ and other JetBrain products.

 **Features:**
 * Test Toggle allows you quick navigate between test and source files, without having to remember file paths.